onsi/gomega/index.md

 Let's break this down:

 - Most matchers have a constructor function that returns an instance of the matcher.
 In this case we've created `RepresentJSONifiedObject`.
 Where possible, your constructor function should take explicit types or interfaces.
-For our usecase, however, we need to accept any possible expected type so `RepresentJSONifiedObject` takes an argument with the generic `interface{}` type.
+For our use case, however, we need to accept any possible expected type so `RepresentJSONifiedObject` takes an argument with the generic `interface{}` type.
 - The constructor function then initializes and returns an instance of our matcher: the `representJSONMatcher`.
 These rarely need to be exported outside of your matcher package.
 - The `representJSONMatcher` must satisfy the `GomegaMatcher` interface.
 It does this by implementing the `Match`, `FailureMessage`, and `NegatedFailureMessage` method:
     - If the `GomegaMatcher` receives invalid inputs `Match` returns a non-nil error explaining the problems with the input.
 This allows Gomega to fail the assertion whether the assertion is for the positive or negative case.